($1,321) Cost of Moving From Oklahoma to Louisiana

 How much does it cost to move from Oklahoma to Louisiana?

-The table below lays out average cost ranges when moving from Oklahoma to Louisiana for different moving services depending on the size of your home.
+The table below lays out average cost ranges to move from Oklahoma to Louisiana for different moving services depending on the size of your home.

 Move size | Moving company | Moving container | Rental truck |